Zth--/melichallenge/README.md

 ## The final test

-Again, on a real world scenario a final test is mandatory.
+Again, on a real world scenario a stress test is mandatory.
 After skimming through some documents I realized that creating a million RPS is a daunting task and I decided not to do it.
 Please correct me if there's an easy way.

 # Last bits